qiao-xin/DupGen_finder/README.md

 **Note**: We recommend that the "data_directory" or "output_directory" should be given a full path.
 For example, ```/home/the_path_to_your_data_directory/```

-### *GenDup_finder-unique*
+### *DupGen_finder-unique*
-Moreover, to eliminate redundant duplicate genes among different modes, we provide a stricter version of **GenDup_finder** named **GenDup_finder-unique** by which each duplicate gene was assigned to a unique mode after all of the duplicated gene pairs were classified into different gene duplication types.
+Moreover, to eliminate redundant duplicate genes among different modes, we provide a stricter version of **DupGen_finder** named **DupGen_finder-unique** by which each duplicate gene was assigned to a unique mode after all of the duplicated gene pairs were classified into different gene duplication types.
 The priority of the duplicate genes is as follows: WGD > tandem > proximal > transposed > dispersed.

 ```bash
 $ perl DupGen_finder-unique.pl -i data -t Ath -c Nnu -o results